Clan of Ostoja: Stibor of Beckov

 His son Stibor of Beckov (also known as Stibor II), continued his father's work and succeeded in extending land holdings further.
 He was also appointed Lord of Árva County including Orava (castle) and was also a member of the Order of the Dragon.
 The son of Stibor's brother Andrzej, also known as Stibor, was the Bishop of Eger in the Roman Catholic Archdiocese of Eger.
 When Sigismund took the nomination from him, he moved back to Poland but never accepted Sigismund's decision, ultimately calling himself Bishop of Eger to the end of his life.
 Although he was granted several nominations in Poland and held several properties, they could never match the properties that he was in charge of in Hungary.

 In 1407 Stefan of the Wawrzyniec line of Ostoja moved to Upper Hungary where Stibor gave him the position of Castellan of Košecy.
 In 1415 he was in charge of the whole Trencsén on the behalf of Stibor.
 He expanded his properties with Ladce, Horné and Dolné Kočkovce, Nosice and Milochov which he left to his six sons.

-Stibor of Stiboricz died in 1414 and was supposedly laid to rest in his own chapel inside St. Katarina's Church in Krakow.
+Stibor of Stiboricz died in 1414 and was supposedly laid to rest in his own chapel inside St. Catherine's Church in Kraków.
 This was also supposedly the resting place for his son.
 It was also written that both father and son were buried in the chapel until 1903 when a grave of red marble stone was found in Buda.
 This was of Stibor Stiboric of Beckov, dated to 1431.
 In recent times, a grave was found in Székesfehérvár which had been broken into pieces as a result of Turkish destruction.
 However, it has now been established that this was the grave of Stibor of Stiboricz.
 It was made of the same stone, red marmor and when the piece of coat of arms was finally found and there was no doubt.
 Stibor was granted a place beside other members of the Hungarian royalty.